USEPA/r-shiny-cloud-gov-instructions/README.md

 # How to deploy R Shiny apps to cloud.gov

-1. Install the Cloud Foundry CLI (Command Line Interface) and log into cloud.gov with cloud foundry
+1. Install the Cloud Foundry CLI (Command Line Interface):
   - [Cloud.gov setup documentation](https://cloud.gov/docs/getting-started/setup/)

 2. Add a manifest.yml file to your project.
 This is an example for an app named "shiny-app-test" which uses 256 MB of memory: